HIRO-group/pyrobot/README.md

+# Projector System

+The Projector System is a system designed to create a new pathway of visual communication between robots and humans.
+By projecting internal robot information like destinations, path trajectory, and obstacle detection into real space, the Projector System can provide humans with a better understanding of a robot's goals and capabilities.
+The Projector System uses light projection to project signs and animations onto floors and walls, which is designed to broadcast this information in a clear and accessible way.
+The goal of developing this system is to strengthen communications between humans and robots and increase humans' trust in and comfort around robots.

+Currently, the system exists as a catkin package within HIRO's fork of PyRobot: https://github.com/HIRO-group/pyrobot/tree/master/robots/LoCoBot/projector_system.
+Detailed instructions on how to use the Projector System exist there.
+This system is currently designed to work within [PyRobot](https://www.pyrobot.org/) on a [LoCoBot](http://locobot.org).
+To install PyRobot on your machine, follow the directions below or visit https://www.pyrobot.org/.

 <a href="https://www.pyrobot.org/"><img class="doc_vid" src="docs/website/website/static/img/pyrobot.svg"></a>

 [PyRobot](https://www.pyrobot.org/) is a light weight, high-level interface which provides hardware independent APIs for robotic manipulation and navigation.
 This repository also contains the low-level stack for [LoCoBot](http://locobot.org), a low cost mobile manipulator hardware platform.